groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/net/word-processing-watermarkings/add-watermark-text-effects-word-docs/_index.md

 weight: 21
 url: /net/word-processing-watermarkings/add-watermark-text-effects-word-docs/
 ---

+# Add Watermark with Text Effects in Word Docs

 ## Introduction
 In this tutorial, we'll explore how to add a watermark with text effects to Word documents using GroupDocs.Watermark for .NET.
 By following these step-by-step instructions, you'll be able to enhance your documents with customized watermarks that include various text effects.
 ## Prerequisites